jayparmar88/Diffuser-Model-with-PyTorch/README.md

 * Train the model with sample data.
 * Make predictions using the trained model.

+## Project Structure and Components :
+1. **Diffusion Model (U-Net) :**

+Implement the U-Net architecture for the diffusion model.
+Design downscaling and upscaling blocks for image processing.
+2. **Diffusion Process and Training :**

+Define the diffusion process within the model.
+Set up training procedures, loss functions, and optimization strategies.
+3. **Data Preparation :**

+Download and preprocess the Fashion MNIST dataset.
+Set up data loaders for efficient training.
+4. **Training the Diffusion Model :**

+Train the diffusion model on the Fashion MNIST dataset.
+Monitor and analyze the training process.
+5. **Image Generation :**

+Generate images using the trained diffusion model.
+Visualize and analyze the generated results.
 ## Requirements :
 - Python 3.7+
 - [Transformers](https://github.com/huggingface/transformers)